 Danny and his mother are headed to a mother-son science symposium and she turns out to have camping gear as well as a vast array of ghost-hunting equipment on her (despite wearing a skintight jumpsuit)... but no mobile phone.
 Lampshaded by Danny: "How can she not have a phone in there?"

-To keep Nermal from feeding his guppy refrigerator food, Garfield weaves a tale of giant radioactive mutant guppies in the sewers.
+On Garfield and Friends, to keep Nermal from feeding his guppy refrigerator food, Garfield weaves a tale of giant radioactive mutant guppies in the sewers.
 Despite the fact that Garfield told it as a lie, he has nevertheless stashed a barrel of tartar sauce in the garage should they make their way above ground and attack.
 The fact that he doesn't also have handy about 600 pieces of lemon or enough french fries to go with them reduces not the scale of Crazy-Prepared-ness one whit.

-In a "U.S Acres" episode, the characters (Orson Pig and Wade Duck) lampshaded this with a restaurant that can make anything with a "How to Cook Anything Cookbook".
-Their customer (Who happens to be Roy Rooster), in an attempt to make Orson and Wade give him free food for a month (due to their slogan), asks for an elephant foot sandwich with mustard.
+In a "U.S. Acres" episode, Orson Pig and Wade Duck lampshaded this with a restaurant that can make anything with a "How to Cook Anything Cookbook".
+Their customer (who happens to be Roy Rooster), in an attempt to make Orson and Wade give him free food for a month (due to their slogan), asks for an elephant foot sandwich with mustard.
 However, neither Orson nor Wade wanted to harm an elephant they found, so as a joke to make it work, they brought it back:

 Roy: So you couldn't find an elephant?